pjordann/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ![](images/xss_extra_escape.png)

-As seen, single quote `'` is escaped but backslash is not.
-This way, JS string can be escaped.
+As seen, the resulting JS escapes de `\` character but does not escape the single quote `'`.
+This way, we can exit the JS string.

 >Using a single **backslash**, single quote and **semicolon** we escape out of the JavaScript string variable, then using back ticks to enclose the ```document.location``` path, allow for the cookie stealer to bypass application protection.